I know, you’re thinking “Whaaatt? An OEM partnership is not even possible!”

 I would argue that a healthcare vendor would be better off keeping up with ever-changing clinical needs (and saving their R&D dollars) by adding elements of a white-labeled content services platform.

-There are three areas where adding ACM as a white-labeled content service provides value versus building extensions to a product offering:
+There are three areas where adding AppEnhancer as a white-labeled content service provides value versus building extensions to a product offering:

-- Cost of licensing: ACM has a flexible pricing model to ensure that OEM partners can build a full business model that incorporates the additional functionality without harming revenue potential.
+- Cost of licensing: AppEnhancer has a flexible pricing model to ensure that OEM partners can build a full business model that incorporates the additional functionality without harming revenue potential.

 - Maintaining permissions: Most healthcare organizations have a complex cross-departmental network of admission, transcription, and billing administration that is difficult to model without an additional layer of document and process-based security.